 Plot Summary

-On a stormy night on a Greek island, Leo hears gunshots while being sick in the garden.
+The story begins with a fierce wind on a Greek island, setting the stage for a murder.
+Leo, a young man, hears gunshots while outside, stoned and sick.
 He stumbles upon a body in a pool of blood, surrounded by ancient ruins.
-The wind howls, carrying away the sound of his scream.
-The scene is reminiscent of a Greek tragedy, but the real tragedy is just beginning.
+The wind howls, carrying away the sound of his scream as others arrive, witnessing the horrifying scene.
+This marks the beginning of a tragic tale, reminiscent of a Greek tragedy, where the true nature of the characters and their intertwined fates will be revealed.

 Secrets and Lies